Find a good trading partner

 Remember, you can toggle any of the above options to reorganize the owners list to fit your specific need.
 Try different combinations and scroll through the list to search the results.

 Use the Message button to communicate with potential trade partners if you have any specific questions about their collection or what they might be looking for in exchange.
-This is especially useful in discussing hard-to-find out-of-print card trades, in proposing a cross-series exchange, or when offering multiple trades at once.
+This is especially useful in discussing trades featuring hard-to-find out-of-print card, in proposing a cross-series exchange, or when offering multiple trades at once.

 Make compelling trade offers

-Now that you have selected a trade partner, here are some tips to keep in mind to make a successful trade offer:
+Now that you have selected a trade partner, here are some tips to keep in mind to construct a successful trade offer:

 Offer a fair and balanced trade: When building your trade, you can select up to five cards on each side.
 You will have the most success when making a fair offer based on rarities and number of cards offered.
-A Chase for a Chase is a great offer; a Rare and a Common for a Chase is not.
+A Chase for a Chase in the same series is a great offer; a Rare and a Common for a Chase is not.

 Add a little extra: Looking to swap Very Rare for Very Rare on a series?
 Throw in that Common or Uncommon they are missing to help seal the deal.

 Give them what they want: When constructing your offer, stick to series your trade partner is already collecting.
-The cards you offer from an unfamiliar series might not be as valuable to your partner as they are to you.
+Check their wishlist to identify cards to include in your offer.
+Cards you offer from an unfamiliar series might not be as valuable to your partner as they are to you.